-Get audition primed and set-ready by understanding how genre impacts your acting choices.
+Get audition primed and set-ready by understanding how a Genre impacts your acting choices.

 Each scene and each project demand different skill sets from actors.
 Being a working actor is being a flexible, knowledgeable, and prepared actor who can adapt to different genres.